rosanajosepha/IOS101-Prework/README.md

 The following **required** functionality is completed:

-- [ ] Users are see a screen with 2 labels, an image, and 2 buttons
+- [x] Users are see a screen with 2 labels and 2 buttons
+- [x] Tapping the "Play!" button plays a song
-- [ ] Tapping the button changes the screen color to a random color
+- [x] Tapping the "Switch" button changes the screen color to a random color

 ## Video Walkthrough